How to create a strong LinkedIn profile for engineers and manufacturing specialists

 • Embedded Software Engineer | C/C++ | STM32 | RTOS | Industrial systems

-• Electronics Design Engineer | Analogue/Digital | PCB | EMC | Medical devices
+• Electronics Design Engineer | Analog/Digital | PCB | EMC | Medical devices

 • Manufacturing Engineer | NPI | Continuous improvement | ISO environments